maintenance

 Barista Pro (BES878)

-• ThermoJet heats faster, so cleaning slightly different timing
+• ThermoJet heats faster so timing is slightly different

 Barista Express Impress